 What is the EMIR REFIT?

-Between May and August 2015, the European Commission carried out an extensive assessment of the European Market Infrastructure Regulation (EMIR).
-The review resulted in a report published in November 2016, in which the European Commission concluded that, although there was no need for a fundamental change to the nature of the core requirements in EMIR, the legislation imposed disproportionate burdens and overly complex requirements on non-financial counterparties, small financial counterparties and pension funds.
+Between May and August 2015, the European Commission (the Commission) carried out an extensive assessment of the European Market Infrastructure Regulation (EMIR).
+The review resulted in a report published in November 2016, in which the Commission concluded that, although there was no need for a fundamental change to the nature of the core requirements in EMIR, the legislation imposed disproportionate burdens and overly complex requirements on non-financial counterparties, small financial counterparties and pension funds.

 What is the current status of the EMIR REFIT?

-What are the proposed changes to EMIR?
+What are the key changes to EMIR?